caltechlibrary/dataset/how-to/file-system-layout.md

 ## File system layout

-dataset provides a two ways to organize your JSON Objects.
+dataset provides a way to organize your JSON Objects on disc.
 The original was a "buckets" oriented layout.
-The newer layout is a [pairtree](https://tools.ietf.org/html/draft-kunze-pairtree-01).
+The newer and current layout is a [pairtree](https://tools.ietf.org/html/draft-kunze-pairtree-01).
-Both are managed/described by the collection.json document located in the root folder of the collection.
-Both file layouts currently support "attachments" as a tar ball of with the same basename as the JSON object document (e.g. hello-world.json would have attachments stored as hello-world.tar).
+The layout managed/described by the collection.json document located in the root folder of the collection.
+The file pairtree supports "attachments" by creating a sub directory next the the JSON document.
+The sub directory name is `_` (because it lacks specific meaning, should be visible on most file systems and is short).
+E.g. storing the document "hello-world.json" with the attachment "smiles.png" in a collection named "C" would result in paths like `C/pairtree/he/ll/o-/wo/rl/d/hello-world.json` and `C/pairtree/he/ll/o-/wo/rl/d/_/smiles.png".
 Attachments are experimental and how they are handled will likely change in the future.
-If so the repair/analyzer abilities of dataset should ease the migration process.

 ## Pairtree